 The pandemic has changed our relationship with work and working out.
 Many people had to adjust to working from home.
 And many started working out at home when gyms were forced to close.
 Build on those experiences to fit some extra movement into your day-to-day activities.

 It can be as simple as playing with your kids, going to the park or walking your dog.

 And there’s no need to buy a lot of fancy equipment.
 In fact, you don’t even need to leave the house.

 2. Create opportunities to move

 Look for little opportunities where you can add some more movement to your day.
 For example:

 - Use the stairs at home or at the office before you start work.

 - Walk to the grocery store when you can.

-- Stick with the pandemic habit of going for long walks with your friends, instead of going out to eat.
+- Go for long walks with your friends, instead of going out to eat.